 More about Rex Bionics is available on the company's website, www.rexbionics.com/Rex-Bionics.aspx

-* News Release by Rex Bionics: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Rex Bionics: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.